 • monks

-The tanto most despised by samurai is the firearm
+The most despised tanto by samurai is firearms.

-In the sheath it looks like a regular tanto.
+When sheathed, it looks like a normal tanto.

 In the 17-18 centuries - as a weapon of self-defense;